Swrrt/samza/docs/learn/documentation/versioned/core-concepts/core-concepts.md

 <br/>
 A stream can have multiple producers that write data to it and multiple consumers that read data from it.
 Data in a stream can be unbounded (eg: a Kafka topic) or bounded (eg: a set of files on HDFS).

-A stream is sharded into multiple partitions for scaling how its data is processed.
+A stream is sharded into multiple partitions for scale how its data is processed.
 Each _partition_ is an ordered, replayable sequence of records.
 When a message is written to a stream, it ends up in one its partitions.
 Each message in a partition is uniquely identified by an _offset_.

 Samza supports pluggable systems that can implement the stream abstraction.
 As an example, Kafka implements a stream as a topic while a database might implement a stream as a sequence of updates to its tables.